awanmbandi/realworld-cicd-pipeline-project/runbooks/jenkins-install.md

 ## 3️⃣ Configure Nexus
 ### Login to Nexus
-  A. CREATE MAVEN PROJECT ARTIFACT REPOSITORY
+  A) CREATE MAVEN PROJECT ARTIFACT REPOSITORY
   - Click on the Admin Repository Secition
     - Click on `Repositories`
     - Click on `Create Repository`